mobxjs/mobx/docs/observable-state.md

 | `false`                            | Explicitly do not annotate this property.                                                                                                                                                                                  |
 | `flow`                             | Creates a `flow` to manage asynchronous processes.
 Check out [flow](actions.md#using-flow-instead-of-async--await-) for more details.
 Note that the inferred return type in TypeScript might be off.                       |
 | `autoAction`                       | Should not be used explicitly, but is used under the hood by `makeAutoObservable` to mark methods that can act as action or derivation, based on their calling context.                                                    |

+## Limitations

+1. `make(Auto)Observable` only supports properties that are already defined.
+Make sure your compiler configuration is [correct](installation.md#use-spec-compliant-transpilation-for-class-properties), or as work-around, that a value is assigned to all properties before using `make(Auto)Observable`.
+Without correct configuration, fields that are declared but not initialized (like in `class X { y; }`) will not be picked up correctly.
+1. `makeObservable` can only annotate properties declared by its own class definition.
+If a sub- or superclass introduces observable fields, it will have to call `makeObservable` for those properties itself.
+1. By default TypeScript will not allow you to annotate private fields.
+This can be overcome by explicitly passing the relevant private fields as generic argument, like this: `makeObservable<MyStore, "myPrivateField" | "myPrivateField2">(this, { myPrivateField: observable, myPrivateField2: observable })`.
+1. Calling `make(Auto)Observable` and providing annotations must be done unconditionally, as this makes it possible to cache the inference results.
+1. JavaScript private fields are not supported (the `#field` syntax).
+When using TypeScript, it is recommended to use the `private` modifier instead.

 ## Options {🚀}